dylanesque/Cheatsheets/typescript.md

 2) An object, a, can be assigned to another object, b, if a has at least the same members as b
 3) A function, a, can be assigned to another function, b, if each parameter in a has a corresponding parameter in b with a compatible type

+# General Guidelines

+- One important component of TypeScript is being aware of the individual config settings for the project you're working on, and working within that framework, such as using `noImplicitAny` or `strictNullChecks`, or enabling `strict`.

+- TS code generation isn't the same thing as it's type system, meaning that code with type errors can compile unless explictly blocked from doing so by `noEmitOnError` or a similar tactic.

+- Types aren't available at runtime.
+If you need a type at runtime, you need some way to access it like property checking or a tagged union.

 # Individual Types

 - The `any` type should be avoided whenever possible, since it offers no type protection whatsoever.
 Strongly consider having `noImplicitAny` set